Learn the zero waste basics

 Rot: Will the thing you need to throw away rot?
 Some foods and grass/garden waste can be composted if you have outdoor space at home.

 Recycle: Before you throw something away check if it can be recycled at home or at one of Bristol’s Recycling Centres.
 When you buy something, think about if the packaging is recyclable.
 If not, is there a recyclable or unpackaged alternative?

-Disposal: Aim to only throw things away if none of the other options are possible.
+Disposal: Only throw things away if none of the other options are possible.

 TerraCycle collect hard-to-recycle waste products such as pens, pet food pouches, contact lenses, toothbrushes and crisp packets.
 In Bristol there are many TerraCycle community drop-off locations, which you can find by looking on their programme pages.